SoumikSamanta10/POVM-measurement-based-quantum-teleportation-protocol/README.md

 7) Discuss the extansion of this work to space with more than three dimension.

 ## **Code Repo Descriptions:**
 1) Folder Simulation of POVM has code for simulation two and three element POVM.
-These codes are used in the analysis presented in Sec.
-(III) of the report.
-2) Folder QIS using 5-qubit cluster state has code for the Quantum information splitting circuits using 5-qubit cluster state that we have presented in Sec.
-(IV) of the report.
+2) Folder QIS using 5-qubit cluster state has code for the Quantum information splitting circuits using 5-qubit cluster state.
 These codes contain genaration of cluster state and fidelity calculation without using POVM.
-These codes are used to generate the plots shown in Fig. (3) and Fig. (4) of the report.
-3) Folder Implementation of POVM on QIS has code for the analysis of POVM on Quantum information splitting presented in Sec.
-(II) of the report.
-There is also a code for generating a data set shown in Fig. (1) of the report.
+3) Folder Implementation of POVM on QIS has code for the analysis of POVM on Quantum information splitting.

 ## **References:**